电车无码

 Communication-Intensive Courses

-The Basic Writing Proficiency requirement is designed to ensure you have some fundamental reading and writing skills that you need to succeed in the curriculum at Illinois Tech.
-It can be fulfilled in several ways:
+The first-year writing requirement at Illinois Tech are designed to ensure you have the fundamental reading and writing skills that you will need to succeed in your major curriculum at Illinois Tech.
+Fulfilling this requirement consists of two parts, completed in sequence:

 Upper-Level C-Designated Courses